NPS Painting by Richard Schlecht

 With the arrival of a new commander, Captain William Delacombe, in 1867, the camp received a major facelift.
 New officers' quarters were built to house the captain and his family as well as the camp's second in command.
 Delacombe also directed that a formal garden be constructed at the base of the hill leading to the officers' quarters.

-Learn about the notorious Bugler Hughes incident, the lime claim flap at Roche Harbor, the only British subject to be locked up in the blockhouse and many other anecdotes in the free e-book., Outpost of Empire: The Royal Marines and the Joint Occupation of San Juan Island.
-It's packed with historical photos, maps and much more.
+Learn about the notorious Bugler Hughes incident, the lime claim flap at Roche Harbor, the only British subject to be locked up in the blockhouse and many other anecdotes in the free e-book, Outpost of Empire: The Royal Marines and the Joint Occupation of San Juan Island.
 Click here for your free copy.